uncefact/spec-untp/website/docs/specification/IdentityResolver.md

 * DID Web pattern: `did:web:{domain-name}[:{path}]` where `:path` is an optional colon-delimited path to the identifier.
 * examples:
-  * `did:web:sample-company.com` - representing the DID of sample-company.com
+  * `did:web:sample-company.example` - representing the DID of sample-company.example
-  * `did:web:sample-company.com:products:123456789` - representing the DID of a product made by sample-company.com
+  * `did:web:sample-company.example:products:123456789` - representing the DID of a product made by sample-company.example

 ### Universally Unique Identifier (UUID)